fluidity-money/9lives.so/README.md

 9lives is an Arbitrum Stylus smart contract implemented with a simple factory/pair pattern.
 A factory takes a list of outcomes, and creates a variable number of contracts with a minimal viable proxy pointing to share ERC20s, and a trading contract.
-It either supports the Dynamic Pari-Mutuel Market (DPPM) model to solve liquidity issues in orderbooks, or a Constant Product Market Maker model to be totally separate.
+It either supports the Dynamic Pari-Mutuel Prediction Market (DPPM) model to solve liquidity issues in orderbooks, or a Constant Product Market Maker model hosted entirely in contract.

 To get started with the contract entrypoint, src/lib.rs contains the matching of features to deploy different contract facets.
 Testing is done with a mixture of property and